CalebNdumbu/alx-system_engineering-devops/0x00-shell_basics/README.md

 You are only allowed to use two spaces (and lines) in your script, not more.

-103.  a command that lists all the files and directories of the current directory, separated by commas (,).
+103. A command that lists all the files and directories of the current directory, separated by commas (,).

-Directory names should end with a slash (/)
+        Directory names should end with a slash (/).

-Files and directories starting with a dot (.) should be listed The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
+        Files and directories starting with a dot (.) should be listed.

+        The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning.

-Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line.
+        Only digits and letters are used to sort; Digits should come first.

+        You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line.

-104. a magic file school.mgc that can be used with the command file to detect School data files.
+105. A magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.